-- DROP OFF Parents/guardians will walk students to the extended care door to drop off (7:00 am 8:00 am).
+- DROP OFF Parents/guardians will walk students to the extended care door to drop off (7:00 am 8:15 am).
 Extended care worker will sign student in.
 Parents/guardians will not enter the extended care room. - PICK UP Parents/guardians will walk to the extended care door to pick up (3:30 pm 6:00 pm).
-Extended care worker will sign student out.
+Parent/guardian must sign student out.
 Parents/guardians will not enter the extended care room.